surgical excision

 what is involved in excision of a skin lesion?

-Your provider at Aspire Dermatology & Aesthetics will explain to you why the skin lesion needs excision and the procedure involved.
+Your provider at Annexus Dermatology & Aesthetics will explain to you why the skin lesion needs excision and the procedure involved.
 The most common type of excision is an elliptical excision.
 The ellipse is designed so that the resulting scar runs parallel with existing skin creases.
 This ensures that the scar is as narrow and short as possible.
 Your provider will then cut around and under the lesion so that it is completely removed.
 The lesion is placed in formalin and sent to a pathology laboratory.
 Here, a pathologist will examine the specimen and provide your dermatologist with a report a few days later.
 The edges of the ellipse will then be sewn together to make a thin suture line.
 There may be two layers of sutures (stitches) – a layer underneath that is absorbable and a layer of sutures on the surface which will need to be removed in 7-14 days.
 A dressing might be applied and instructions should be given on how to care for your wound and when to get the stitches out.

 will i have a scar?